 A preferred design was confirmed in early 2018 and prototypes were then tested in independent studies by the University of Alicante and the Universiti of Malaya as part of the pilot programme, using groups of players from beginner level through to Olympic-level athletes.

 Results from this testing were analysed and patents posted for the key design elements.

 In February 2019, we took the next step by introducing the shuttlecock, and the BWF vision of the new game, to key badminton brands and manufacturers to include them in the project and gather valuable commercial feedback.

 We are currently working with production companies to confirm the manufacturing process and continue the development of the AirShuttle and further improve the stability, durability and performance.

-The intention is to rollout the AirShuttle globally to support the worldwide implementation of AirBadminton.
+The intention is to rollout the AirShuttle globally in 2020 to support the worldwide implementation of AirBadminton.